ibexa/documentation-developer/docs/guide/twig_functions_reference.md

 | `ez_full_date` | outputs date in full format |
 | `ez_full_time` | outputs time in full format |

-Thee filters accept `\DateTimeInterface` as argument.
+The filters accept `\DateTimeInterface` as argument.
 If the argument is null, the filter returns the current date and time in the selected format.

 For example `{{ contentInfo.publishedDate|ez_full_datetime }}` will return `03 May 2019 23:03`.

-Thee filters also accept an optional `timezone` parameter for displaying date and time in a chosen time zone.
+The filters also accept an optional `timezone` parameter for displaying date and time in a chosen time zone.

 ### `ez_image_alias`